brianSalk/Daily-Problems/connections_guessing_probability/README.md

 ```math
 {4C \choose 4}
 ```
-To find the probability of guessing a correct category with $C$ categories remaining is,
+To find the probability of guessing a correct category with $C$ categories remaining,
 we must divide $C$ by ${4C \choose 4}$, so the equation is:
 ```math
 \dfrac{C}{4C \choose 4}